Tjaart55/Tjaart55/README.md

 ## GIT and GitHub

-- Project and product tracking, planning, and execution
+- Project and product tracking, software backup, team software integration, automated software deployment, project and product planning, and project and product execution
 - Good background information on Systems Engineering and Agile methodologies

 # Projects